-The faculty and graduate students collectively decide who to invite as a colloquium speaker.
-The first workshop meeting in January each year is devoted to choosing colloquium speakers.
-Past colloquium speakers include some of the best-known philosophers of the United States as well as distinguished philosophers from other countries.
-Colloquia are followed by receptions for further discussion, and dinner with the speaker (at least two graduate students may sign up for each dinner at the department's expense).
+The faculty and graduate students collectively decide whom to invite as colloquium speakers.
+Colloquia are generally followed by dinner with the speaker (two graduate students may sign up for each dinner at the department's expense).
 They provide opportunities not only to broaden your knowledge of important contemporary work in philosophy, but also to get to know philosophers at other institutions who may have interests similar to yours, and may even be willing to serve as an outside member of your dissertation committee, comment on some of your work, or write you a letter of reference.